Gravitational waves from binary black holes in a self-interacting scalar dark matter cloud: Conclusion

-For a large part of the scalar dark matter parameter space, the future experiments such as LISA, B-DECIGO, ET or Adv-LIGO should be able to observe the impact on GW of these dark matter environments, provided binary systems are embedded within such scalar clouds.
+For a large part of the scalar dark matter parameter space, future experiments such as LISA and DECIGO should be able to observe the impact on GW of these dark matter environments, provided binary systems are embedded within such scalar clouds.
 This would give new clues about the nature of dark matter.
 Within the framework of the scalar field models with quartic self-interactions studied in this paper, this would give indications on the value of the bulk dark matter density $\rho_0$ as well as the characteristic density $\rho_a$ of Eq.(\ref{eq:ra-def}), that is, the combination $m_{\rm DM}^4/\lambda_4$.
 This would also give an indirect estimate of the size $R_{\rm sol}$ of the solitons, from Eq.(\ref {eq:rho-sol-TF}).
-However, whereas $\rho_a$ seems within reach of planned GW experiments for a large part of the parameter space of these dark matter scenarios (provided such clouds exist), the bulk density $\rho_0$ seems less likely to be measured.
-Indeed, this would only be possible for densities much higher than the typical dark matter density on galactic scales.
-Nevertheless, such high densities could be reached in scenarios where the dark matter clumps are much smaller and more dense than the averaged galactic halos.
-This corresponds to models where these clumps would form at high redshifts, giving rise to a very clumpy dark matter distribution.
-The fact that we have not detected such dark matter effects in the ET and LIGO events suggests that either these dark matter clouds are rare (or absent) or that $\rho_a$ is below 0.01 g/cm$^4$, see Table~\ref{tab:rho_a_detect}.
+The relatively high values of $\rho_0$ required for detection, at least a few hundred times above the dark matter density in the Solar system for EMRI with LISA, suggest that this probe is mostly relevant for scenarios where the scalar clouds form at high redshifts, giving rise to a very clumpy dark matter distribution.
+The fact that we have not detected such dark matter effects in the ET and LIGO events is consistent with the high bulk densities, $\rho_0 \gtrsim 1 \, {\rm g/cm}^3$, that are needed to allow a detection with these interferometers.

+On the other hand, the scenarios that can be probed through their impact on binary GW waveforms, studied in this paper, correspond to small clouds below $0.1$ pc that cannot be constrained by cosmological probes or galaxy rotation curves, while there density is still too small to be detected by microlensing.
+Therefore, GW waveforms would be a key probe of these dark matter models.

 Perturbations to the gravitational waveforms may result from diverse environments, including gaseous clouds or dark matter halos associated with other dark matter models.
 In all cases where such environments are present, we can expect accretion and dynamical friction to occur and slow down the orbital motion.
 It would be interesting to study whether one can discriminate between these different environments.
 As shown in this paper, to do so we could use the magnitude of these two effects and also the parts in the data sequence where dynamical friction appears to be active or not.
 Indeed, depending on the medium dynamical friction is expected to be negligible in some regimes, such as subsonic velocities.
 If one can extract such conditions from the data, one may gain some useful information on the environment of the binary systems.
 We leave such studies to future works.